 If you have phone and/or internet access, you may register in one of the following ways:

-If you have already registered, it is not necessary to visit a recovery center, but you may still want to go speak with a recovery specialist to update your status or find help from the other organizations.
+If you have already registered, it is not necessary to contact FEMA but you may still want to go speak with a recovery specialist to update your status or find help from the other organizations.

 Survivors should register even if they have insurance.
 FEMA cannot duplicate insurance payments, but underinsured applicants may receive help after their claims have been settled.